Terms used in the context

 Global Trade Item Number.
 A globally unique 14-digit number used to identify trade items, products or services.

 List of providers/vendors who, in principle, meet the requirements established during the evaluation phase.

 MAM / DAM

 Media Asset Management / Digital Asset Management.
-System to manage digital content, mainly media data such as images and audiovisual media data, that can be used as visualized article description.
+System to manage digital content, mainly media data such as images and audio-visual media data, that can be used to visualise articles.

 Master Data Management.
-Its aim is to improve, in the long run, data quality and to ensure data consistency across all applications.
+It aims to improve, in the long run, data quality and to ensure data consistency across all applications.

-Data that is media-independent or media-neutral is not specific to certain output channels and can be distributed to any channel.
+Data that is media-independent or media-neutral is not specific to individual output channels and can be distributed to any channel.

 Denotes a group of articles and cannot be sold.

 Product master file